Kris Faafoi: Early life

 Faafoi's parents originate from the Tokelau atoll of Fakaofo.
 He grew up in Christchurch.
 His father was sent to New Zealand to study at secondary school, and later became a primary-school teacher.
 His mother came to New Zealand as part of a repatriation scheme, and later worked in a factory.
 Faafoi has stated that he did not have a typical Tokelau upbringing and does not speak fluent Tokelauan.
 In 1994 he was a member of the New Zealand Youth Parliament, selected to represent Sydenham MP Jim Anderton.

 Professional career

 Faafoi trained as a journalist and is a graduate of the New Zealand Broadcasting School at CPIT (now Ara Institute of Canterbury).
 He worked for TVNZ and the BBC as a reporter and as a political commentator.
-He joined Labour Party leader Phil Goff's office after the 2008 general election, serving as chief press secretary.
+He joined Labour Party leader Phil Goff's office after the 2008 general election, as chief press secretary.
 He was also chair of the party's Rongotai Pacific branch.